grzegorzmazur/yacas/docs/tutorial/index.rst

 Defining your own operators
 ===========================

-Large part of the Yacas system is defined in the scripting language itself.
+Large part of the yacas system is defined in the scripting language itself.
 This includes the definitions of the operators it accepts, and their precedences.
 This means that you too can define your own operators.
 This section shows you how to do that.